dudarev/policyinsights/STORIES.md

     - number of participants
     - number of times replicated
 - In a single search result user may see graph and table (4)
-- In a single search result user may see key indicators (number of participants, property crime incidents, cost per household, number of iterations, funding source) (4)
+- -> In a single search result user may see key indicators (4)
+    + number of participants
+    - property crime incidents
+    - cost per household
+    - number of iterations
+    - funding source
+    - contact
 - User may click a link "What do you think" (4)
 - User may click links "Get the Data", "Get the Code", "Help me implement it!"
 (4)
 - User may see the program description (4)